-Long-leaved Chickweed is a native perennial clump-forming plant with stems that are erect or straggling, often branched, 4-angled with smooth surfaces.
+Long-leaved Chickweed is a native perennial clump-forming plant with stems that are erect or straggling, often branched, 4-angled with smooth surfaces except the angles will be rough to the touch.
 It can grow to 20 inches long.

 The leaves are opposite, stalkless, yellowish-green to medium green, usually no more than 2 inches long, linear, narrow with a pointed tip, widest at or just beyond the middle.
 There is a central mid-vein.
 The surface is smooth but there may be some fine hair at the narrow base.

-The inflorescence is a horizontally spreading terminal cyme of two or more flowers, with a pair of small green lance-shaped bracts at the base of the cyme.
+The inflorescence is a horizontally spreading terminal cyme of two to many flowers, with a pair of small green lance-shaped bracts at the base of the cyme.
 The bracts have a dry, thin margin.

 Seeds: Fertile flowers mature to a oval to oblong capsule that is straw-colored to blackish, containing numerous brown kidney shaped almost smooth seeds.
 These capsules split into 6 openings.